-So like I said in the opener, we're going to be talking about how do we measure the impact of a Google algorithm update onto our site.
+Like I said in the opener, we're going to be talking about how do we measure the impact of a Google algorithm update onto our site.
 Recently Google did another core update.
 This is the second core update in 2020 and they do these periodically through the year, sometimes up to five or more core updates now going on every single year.
-And it's really important for site owners as well as SEOs or other marketers to understand how these updates impact our website.
-Now, thankfully there's some really good resources out there.
+It's really important for site owners as well as SEOs or other marketers to understand how these updates impact our website.
+Now, thankfully there are some really good resources out there.

-And today I'm going to be sharing you a resource from another SEO who developed this really cool data studio report that you can use to help understand how the recent updates have impacted your results.
-So let's check it out.
+Today I'm going to be sharing with you a resource from another SEO who developed this really cool data studio report that you can use to help understand how the recent updates have impacted your results.
+Let's check it out.
 It's official, Google search liaison published on May 4th that they are releasing or they had released a broad core update.
 They do this several times a year, like we talked about it and they have very creative names for like, May 2020 core update.
-So their guidance for these things remains the same.
+Their guidance for these things remains the same.

 This is a typical webmaster's blog where they talk about what to do, what we should know when Google makes a core update.
-There's a lot of things that happen, there's a lot of people in the industry that do a number of tests and we can get really good information about what's happened.
+There are a lot of things that happen, there are a lot of people in the industry that do a number of tests and we can get really good information about what's happened.

 But many times the things that matter the most is what is happening to our website.
 How can we make sure that we are seeing good results and making sure that we are trending upward when these things happen as opposed to seeing some negative bounce back?
 Now when core algorithms happen, we see major shifts and changes all the time and sometimes they can be positive changes.
 Sometimes it can be negative and it's our job as webmasters, SEOs to figure out how we can position ourselves to be the best that we can be to make sure that people who need the products and service that we are providing, that they can find us easily in search.
 You can go on Twitter and you can research everybody else.
 You can make assumptions based on the data that we've seen, which is really good and okay to do.

 If you've never used data studio before, it's very easy to use.
 All you need to do is go down here to the bottom and open up the report.
-So here we are.
+Here we are.
 As you can see, it has some default data in here.
-So this isn't yours.
+This isn't yours.
 If you want to make your own, you have to hit this button here and make a copy and then you need to select and connect two different types of search console.
 You need to connect the site report as well as a URL report.

-But we know that this one happened on May 4th is when it started rolling out.
-So we're looking at May 5th to May 9th and then we can also, compare it to a time before.
+We know that this one happened on May 4 is when it started rolling out.
+We're looking at May 5 to May 9 and then we can also, compare it to a time before.
 This is what the report is doing as well.
-It's going to do a couple things.
-This top part is going to show you some high level metrics like your impressions, your Euro clicks, the psych CTR, your average position.
+It's going to do a couple of things.
+This top part is going to show you some high-level metrics like your impressions, your Euro clicks, the psych CTR, your average position.
 And then it's going to allow you to do some filtering.
 You can either filter by all queries or you can look at specific queries that you're targeting, specific landing pages you're targeting, specific device categories you're targeting, countries you're targeting.
-And it's going to give you some high level metrics to see how you have been impacted by the latest algorithm update.
+And it's going to give you some high-level metrics to see how you have been impacted by the latest algorithm update.
 What you can do is go through each one of these and the first one is going to compare your impressions.

-The next one is going to compare your URL clicks, and then the third is going to show your click through rate.
-And so all of these can be very helpful for us to understand.
-Okay, we've got more impressions, maybe we're getting more clicks, but our click through rates going down.
-So there's some things that we can still work on optimizing around, but we can start to see the winners and the losers and seeing over the day.
-So May 5th sixth, seventh and eighth.
+The next one is going to compare your URL clicks, and then the third is going to show your click-through rate.
+So all of these can be very helpful for us to understand.
+Okay, we've got more impressions, maybe we're getting more clicks, but our click-through rate is going down.
+So there are some things that we can still work on optimizing around, but we can start to see the winners and the losers and seeing over the day.
+So May 5, 6, 7, and 8.
 This is going to show me the four days and what had happened over those four days.
 Were we trending up?
 Are we trending down?
 And this is set up as a heat map.
 Heat maps are nice because they can draw attention to things like this term right here, local SEO agency, 33 average position.

-Is the overall click through rate of the pages going up?
-These are some interesting things to look for and also can show you, look when you're ranking in those top positions, you're going to have a much better click through rate than you would in some other positions.
+Is the overall click-through rate of the pages going up?
+These are some interesting things to look for and also can show you, look when you're ranking in those top positions, you're going to have a much better click-through rate than you would in some other positions.
 You show some pretty interesting stuff here.
-For this template one we're looking at a URL click through rate of 45% but the reality is it doesn't have very many impressions.
-So it's a little bit skewed.
-So you want to start looking at those things and seeing, okay, which pages are moving forward, which pages are moving backwards?
+For this template, we're looking at a URL click-through rate of 45% but the reality is it doesn't have very many impressions, so it's a little bit skewed.
+You want to start looking at those things and seeing, okay, which pages are moving forward, which pages are moving backward?
 The great thing about data studio is everything you can filter through.
-So if I wanted to just do click through rate, I can look at this right here.
+If I wanted to just do click-through rate, I can look at this right here.